 If a street address is required, mail the transcript to:

-Your personal statement should be one to two pages in length and describe your interest in our program, goals, and relevant experience/background.
+Your personal statement should be one to two pages in length and describe your interest in our program, how this program aligns with your career goals in your current role or a future endeavor, and relevant experience/background related to the arts.

-We require three current letters of recommendation from a current supervisor/principal, former supervisor/principal or professor, or others who are qualified to speak to your ability to be successful in a graduate program (no letters from friends, family, or clergy).
-The letter should specifically articulate your professional growth — honing in on your qualities, strengths, and achievements, and your academic potential.
+We require three current letters of recommendation from a current supervisor/principal, former supervisor/principal or professor, or others who are qualified to speak to your ability to be successful in an art education graduate program (no letters from friends, family, or clergy).
+The letter should specifically articulate your professional growth — honing in on your hard skills, capabilities, qualities, strengths, accomplishments, and your academic potential.
 You can solicit these recommendations through the Graduate Application.

 SlideRoom Instructions